-When the RedHawk installation is complete, the dialog shown in the following figure appears.
+When the RedHawk installation is complete, the dialog shown in the following figure appears if the NightStar tools have been previously selected for this image.

-Figure 1-20 Build Prompt to Insert NightStar RT Media
+Figure 1-26 Build Prompt to Insert NightStar Media

-Load the NightStar RT media, then click OK to begin.
-The NightStar RT installation begins and the Image Builder screen tracks the progress, as shown in the following figure.
+Load the NightStar media, then click OK to begin.
+The NightStar installation begins and the Image Builder screen tracks the progress, as shown in the following figure.

-Figure 1-21 Status of NightStar RT Installation
+Figure 1-27 Status of NightStar Installation